MicrosoftDocs/power-automate-docs/articles/minit/process-mining-copilot-in-process-analytics.md

 Make sure you've done the following:

 - Finished the process import and see the imported process on the Process Mining web page.
-- Downloaded and installed the Process Mining desktop application on your local machine.
+- If you plan to use Copilot on the Process Mining desktop application, download and install the Process Mining desktop application on your local machine.

     For instructions, go to [Download Power Automate Process Mining desktop app](how-to-start-with-minit-desktop-application.md).